 Stock up on Smart Home Solutions

 - Add smart lighting to your home.
 Caseta by Lutron or Phillips Hue offer light that can be customized based on the time of day.
 It’s recommended that exposure to bright light in the morning can help keep your circadian rhythms in check and help address seasonal affective disorder (SAD).

-- Winter is a season for safety.
+- Be safe - Winter is a season for safety.
 States like Minnesota see an increase in carbon monoxide (CO) poisoning in December through February.
 For peace of mind, ensure your home has several CO detectors placed throughout your home – or better yet, consider combination smoke/CO detectors.